DIY Guide to Preserving Food at Home

 Drying works well for spices, fruits and even vegetables.
 Little preparation is needed, but it takes the longest time especially if you “sun dry” foods.
 Use your oven or special food dryers to speed things up.
 Store your dried goodies in air-tight containers.
 Find details on drying foods at this site

-If canning is not for you and you don’t have a lot of freezer space, consider making mixes with ingredients you buy in bulk or some of your garden bounty that you’ve dried.
-Ideal for baking mixes
+Consider making mixes with ingredients you buy in bulk or using some of your garden bounty that you’ve dried.
+Stored in your pantry in air tight containers, you can create baking mixes (our own guide!)

-, sauces, side dishes and soups, here are some posts with great recipes for creating your own mixes.
-Find more recipes at these sites:
+, sauces, side dishes and soups.
+Here are some other posts with great recipes for creating your own mixes – anything from main dishes to desserts: